luttje/filament-user-attributes/README.md

+> [!CAUTION]
+> This version of the package is no longer maintained.
+It is superseded by newer versions, that support newer versions of Laravel and Filament, and have more features.

 <div align="center">

 ![Filament User Attributes](./.github/banner.jpeg)

 </div>

-> [!Warning]
-> This package is still in development.
-It is not yet ready for production use and the API may change at any time.

 <div align="center">